microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ```

 Edit the file drop_fk.sql to clean up to run as a SQL statement
-Run the file
+Run the file:

 ```bash
 \i  drop_fk.sql
 ```

 There is no trigger in the application schema.
-Still it is best practice to check for it
+It is still a best practice to check for it:

 ```sql
 \out drop_trigger.sql